AymericFerreira/ubiquitous-umbrella/README.md

 # Ubiquitous Umbrella
+Ubiquitous umbrella is a mix between a python package and lesson for point-picking in 2D and 3D.

 During my research work I had hard times to find how to generate uniform distribution of random coordinates of points in and on simple and complex forms.